3.2.1. Rules for drawing administrative units

-In addition to marking the center for this type of administrative division, you can also represent it using a polygon.
+In addition to marking the center for this type of administrative division, you can also represent it drawing a polygon around the center.

 For example, a private named farmstead in Latvia:

-When drawing administrative units, it is recommended that you indicate the position of the center of the map item (see Section 3.2.3.
-Drawing the center of the administrative unit).
+When drawing administrative divisions, we recommend indicating the position of the item's center (see Section 3.2.3.
+Drawing the center of an administrative unit).